Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

   }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To find all the vertices which are not in an edge:
+Find all the vertices which are not in an edge

-**Example **
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 for (Ex.Init(S,TopAbs_VERTEX,TopAbs_EDGE); ...)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To find all the faces in a SHELL, then all the faces not in a SHELL:
+Find all the faces in a SHELL, then all the faces not in a SHELL:

-**Example **

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
   void test() {